13. What is the difference between understanding the truth and understanding doctrine?

 Relevant Words of God:

-Coming to a real understanding of the actual meaning of God’s word is no simple matter.
-Don’t just think, “I can interpret the literal meaning of all God’s words, and everyone says my interpretation is good and gives me a thumbs-up, so I understand God’s word.”
+Coming to a real understanding of the actual meaning in God’s word is no simple matter.
+Don’t think this way: I can interpret the literal meaning of God’s words, and everyone says it’s good and gives me a thumbs-up, so it counts as understanding God’s word.
 That is not the same as understanding God’s word.
-If you have obtained some light from within God’s word and you have figured out the real meaning of God’s word, if you can say what the significance of God’s word is and what ultimate effect it brings, only when this is all clear is there some level of understanding of God’s word.
+If you have gained some light from within God’s word and you have gotten a sense of the true significance of God’s word, if you can express the significance of God’s word and what they will ultimately achieve, once this is all clear that counts as having some level of understanding of God’s word.
 So, understanding God’s word is not quite so simple.
-Just because you can give a beautiful explanation of the letter of God’s word does not mean you understand it.
-No matter how you interpret the letter of God’s word it is still the imagination and way of thinking of man and is useless.
+Just because you can give a flowery explanation of the letter of God’s word does not mean you understand it.
+No matter how much you can explain the letter of God’s word it is still man’s imagination and way of thinking—it’s useless!

-from “How to Know Man’s Nature” in Records of Christ’s Talks
+Excerpted from “How to Know Man’s Nature” in Records of Christ’s Talks

-from “Without the Truth It Is Easy to Offend God” in Records of Christ’s Talks
+Excerpted from “Without the Truth It Is Easy to Offend God” in Records of Christ’s Talks

 If you’ve read a lot of God’s word but only understand the meaning of the text and you do not have first-hand knowledge of God’s word through your practical experiences, you won’t know God’s word.
 As far as you are concerned, God’s word is not life, but just lifeless letters.
 And if you only hold fast to lifeless letters, you cannot grasp the essence of God’s word, nor will you understand His will.
 Only when you experience His word in your actual experiences will the spiritual meaning of God’s word open itself up to you, and it is only in experience that you can grasp the spiritual meaning of many truths, and only through experience that you can unlock the mysteries of God’s word.
 If you do not put it into practice, then no matter how clear His word, the only thing you’ve grasped hold of is empty letters and doctrines, which have become religious regulations to you.
 Isn’t this what the Pharisees did?
 If you practice and experience God’s word, it becomes practical to you; if you do not seek to practice it, then God’s word to you is little more than the legend of the third heaven. …

-from “Practice the Truth Once You Understand It” in The Word Appears in the Flesh
+Excerpted from “Once You Understand the Truth, You Should Put It Into Practice” in The Word Appears in the Flesh

 Whether the knowledge that you are talking accords with the truth largely depends on whether you have practical experience.
 Where there is the truth in your experience, your knowledge will be practical and valuable.
 Through your experience, you can also gain discernment and insight, deepen your knowledge, and increase your wisdom and common sense in conducting yourself.
 The knowledge spoken by people who do not possess the truth is doctrine, no matter how high.
 This type of person may well be very intelligent when it comes to matters of the flesh but cannot make distinctions when it comes to spiritual matters.
 This is because such people have no experience at all in spiritual affairs.
 These are people who are not enlightened in spiritual affairs and do not understand the spirit.
 Regardless of which aspect of knowledge you talk about, as long as it is your being, then it is your personal experience, your real knowledge.
 What those who speak only doctrine, that is, those who do not possess the truth or reality, talk about can also be said to be their being, because their doctrine is only arrived at from deep contemplation and is the result of their mind pondering deeply, but it is only doctrine, it is nothing more than imagination!

-from “God’s Work and Man’s Work” in The Word Appears in the Flesh
+Excerpted from “God’s Work and Man’s Work” in The Word Appears in the Flesh

-from “Questions & Answers” in Sermons and Fellowship on Entry Into Life
+Excerpted from Sermons and Fellowship on Entry Into Life

-from The Fellowship From the Above
+Excerpted from The Fellowship From the Above